Mukhammadjon-Jalolov/rsschool-cv/cv.md

 ```
 *****
 ### Work experience:
+**Senior specialist in Compensations and Benefits at Beeline Uzbekistan: July 2019 - January 2020**
+- Responsible for large scale KPI calculations of employees within a country
+- Creating macros for office automation
+- Working with documentations

 **QA Manager at Bitwise: February 2020 - September 2020**
 - Responsible for the quality of the web applications as a QA Manager. - Supervising my small team of testers who were manually testing applications.
 - Creating specification documentation